dzchoi/Inotify-wrapper-for-recursive-directories/README.md

 $ g++ -O2 test.cpp -lstdc++fs
 ```

-- The compile option `-O2`, `-O3`, or `-foptimize-sibling-calls` is recommended, because some API recurses itself rather than jumps to itself for simplicity reasons and will not take up unnecessry stack space under one of those compile options.
+- The compile option `-O2`, `-O3`, or `-foptimize-sibling-calls` is recommended, because some API recurses itself rather than jumps to itself for simplicity reasons and will not take up unnecessary stack space under one of those compile options.